OpenBB-finance/OpenBB/website/content/pro/copilot.md

 description: Learn how to use OpenBB Copilot to interact with the OpenBB Terminal Pro
 keywords:
 - OpenBB Copilot
+- copilot
 - voice command
-- change theme mode
-- load templates
+- agent
-- TSLA
+- assistant
 - Natural language processing
 - Large language model
 - OpenAI